-We hope that your drug coverage will work well for you.
-But it's possible that there could be a prescription drug you are currently taking, or one that you and your provider think you should be taking that is not on our formulary or is on our formulary with restrictions.
+There are situations where there is a prescription drug you are taking, or one that you and your provider think you should be taking that is not on our formulary or is on our formulary with restrictions.
 For example:

 - The drug might not be covered at all.
-Or maybe a generic version of the drug is covered but the brand name version you want to take is not covered. - The drug is covered, but there are extra rules or restrictions on coverage for that drug.
-As explained in Section 4, some of the drugs covered by the plan have extra rules to restrict their use.
-For example, you might be required to try a different drug first, to see if it will work, before the drug you want to take will be covered for you.
-Or there might be limits on what amount of the drug (number of pills, etc.) is covered during a particular time period.
-In some cases, you may want us to waive the restriction for you. - The drug is covered, but it is in a cost-sharing tier that makes your cost-sharing more expensive than you think it should be.
-The plan puts each covered drug into one of six different cost-sharing tiers.
-How much you pay for your prescription depends in part on which cost-sharing tier your drug is in.

-There are things you can do if your drug is not covered in the way that you'd like it to be covered.
-Your options depend on what type of problem you have:

-- If your drug is not on the Drug List or if your drug is restricted, go to Section 5.2 to learn what you can do. - If your drug is in a cost-sharing tier that makes your cost more expensive than you think it should be, go to Section 5.3 to learn what you can do.
+Or maybe a generic version of the drug is covered but the brand name version you want to take is not covered. - The drug is covered, but there are extra rules or restrictions on coverage for that drug, as explained in Section 4. - The drug is covered, but it is in a cost-sharing tier that makes your cost sharing more expensive than you think it should be. - There are things you can do if your drug is not covered in the way that you'd like it to be covered.
+If your drug is not on the "Drug List" or if your drug is restricted, go to Section 5.2 to learn what you can do. - If your drug is in a cost-sharing tier that makes your cost more expensive than you think it should be, go to Section 5.3 to learn what you can do.

-Section 5.2 What can you do if your drug is not on the Drug List or if the drug is restricted in some way?
+Section 5.2 What can you do if your drug is not on the "Drug List" or if the drug is restricted in some way?

-If your drug is not on the Drug List or is restricted, here are things you can do:
+If your drug is not on the "Drug List" or is restricted, here are options: